 - Is the criticism about you or the design?

 - Is the feedback too vague or does it inspire new direction?

 - Is the comment made harshly and abruptly or shared with empathy?

 - Is the opinion based on feelings or supported with a thoughtful explanation?

 Once you can identify which end of the spectrum the feedback lands on, you can break apart which comments are naysay and which are constructive and will help you craft a better design.

 Final Thought on Constructive Feedback for Creative Graphic Design

-Before we go, we wanted to share one last tip on how to receive honest, constructive feedback that promotes higher standards and quality deliverables.
+Before we go, we wanted to share one last tip on how to receive honest, constructive feedback.

 Whether you work in an agency or as a contractor, it’s best to share your work with the target audience for your design or product.
 To achieve this, you must first define the customer by creating a user persona, which should include a demographic, a story or background about the individual, and the person's expectations and desires for your design or product.
 Once you’ve successfully defined a user persona, find a person who fits that description and show the individual your work.